-Testing must involve a comprehensive psychoeducational evaluation using the latest versions of the tests described below.
+Testing must involve a comprehensive psychoeducational or neuropsychological evaluation using the latest versions of the tests described below.
 The following areas must be assessed:

 The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with aptitude scores is the preferred instrument.
 The Woodcock-Johnson Psychoeducational Battery Revised: Tests of Cognitive Ability are also acceptable.